FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Results and Discussion

-The classical WDCNN uses large kernels to construct global dependency, thus reducing the noise interference.
+The WDCNN uses large kernels to capture global dependencies, thus reducing noise interference.
 However, due to the limitation of the convolution kernel, the model struggles to fully capture long-range dependencies over the entire signal sequence.
-The WDCNN-FAREL introduces the proposed FAREL to enhance the global dependency ability, which shows significant improvement compared with the original WDCNN.
-More specifically, as shown in Table \ref{table2}, after introducing the FAREL, the mean accuracy of WDCNN under SNR \(=\) \(-2\), \(-4\), \(-6\), \(-8\), \(-10\) are 94.32\%, 90.28\%, 84.41\%, 75.15\% and 62.19\%, respectively, 4.31\%, 6.00\%, 8.71\%, 9.92\% and 9.38\% higher than those of the baseline WDCNN.
-Fig. \ref{fig.pu_tsne} further visually illustrates that the WDCNN-FAREL has higher clustering ability compared with the original WDCNN.
-Such improvements highlight the effectiveness of FAREL as a general enhancement component for neural network (NN) based fault diagnosis, which adaptively encodes global frequency information through gradient optimization, and improves accuracy without requiring experimental expertise.
-Meanwhile, when comparing FE-MCFormer with WDCNN-FAREL, FE-MCFormer consistently achieves higher accuracy under all noise conditions, indicating the superiority of other components in FE-MCFormer.
+More specifically, as illustrated in Table \ref{table2}, the mean accuracies of WDCNN under SNR \(=\) \(-2\), \(-4\), \(-6\), \(-8\), \(-10\) are 90.01\%, 84.23\%, 75.70\%, 65.23\% and 52.81\%.
+Compared with standard FE-MCFormer and FE-MCFormer-s, FE-MCFormer consistently achieves higher accuracy under all noise conditions, indicating the effectiveness of FE-MCFormer.